qucontrol/krotov/docs/06_krotovs_method.rst

 choosing :math:`\lambda_a` too small will lead to numerical instabilities and unphysical features in the optimized pulse.
-A lower limit for :math:`\lambda_a` can be determined from the requirement that the change :math:`\Delta\epsilon(t)` should be at most on the same order of magnitude as the guess pulse :math:`\epsilon^{(i)}(t)` for that iteration.
+A lower limit for :math:`\lambda_a` can be determined from the requirement that the change :math:`\Delta\epsilon(t)` should be at most of the same order of magnitude as the guess pulse :math:`\epsilon^{(i)}(t)` for that iteration.
 The Cauchy-Schwarz inequality applied to the update equation yields

 .. math::